goessner/ctrling/docs/index.md

   </ctrl-ing>
 </div>
 <script>
-    const ctrl = document.getElementById('ctrlslf');
+    const ctrlr = document.getElementById('ctrlslf');
-    const obj = {
+    const objslf = {
         disable: false,
         str: "Hello",
         callbk({ctrl,obj, member, value, section, elem}) {
             if (member === 'disable') {
-                ctrl.section(2).disabled = value;
+                ctrlr.section(2).disabled = value;
-                ctrl.updateSection(2);
-                console.log(this.str);
+                ctrlr.updateSection(2);
             }
         }
     }
 </script>

+## 6. Other Controller Libraries

-## 6. Conclusion
+## 7. Conclusion

-`ctrl-ing` is a lightweight HTML custom element.
+`<ctrl-ing>` is a lightweight HTML custom element.
 It helps to rapidly prototype a pleasing GUI without programming.
 Web-App parameters or JavaScript/JSON object values can be monitored or interactively modified.

-A `<ctrl-ing>` menu can be built by few HTML/JSON text alone.
+A `<ctrl-ing>` menu can be built with few HTML/JSON text alone.
 Accessing its HTML element via JavaScript can be done via well known DOM methods.
 Accessing the hidden shadow DOM sections is not possible though.
 For enabling programmatical access to the internal menu structure, an API is provided.

-`ctrl-ing` does not depend on other libraries and is meant as a helper for webapplications of small to medium size.
+`<ctrl-ing>` does not depend on other libraries and is meant as a helper for webapplications of small to medium size.

 <br>

 ## References

-<span id="1">[1] Canvas API, [https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)</span>
+<span id="1">[1] HTML input types, [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#input_types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input#input_types)</span>
 <span id="2">[2]
 D. Corbacho, Debouncing and Throttling Explained Through Examples
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[https://css-tricks.com/debouncing-throttling-explained-examples/](https://css-tricks.com/debouncing-throttling-explained-examples/)</span>